AGN President Counters Fashola's Claims On Nollywood Movies

 He said that the minister should rather appreciate Nollywood for its contribution to the country by providing jobs for unemployed graduates..

-“For instance, in Asaba, about 20 films are going on at different locations and in those locations, we have at least 300 people working for two or three weeks.
+“For instance, in Asaba, about 20 films are going on at different locations and in those locations, we have at least 300 people working for two or three weeks,” he said.

 “Many women of `easy virtue’ have found their ways into the industry, thereby jettisoning their old ways and embracing a new life.